tdunn891/trackit-issue-tracker/README.md

 ## Purpose

-TrackIt makes convoluted issue tracking a thing of the past.
-TrackIt affords organisations of all types an intuitive system to log, track and resolve issues without the administrative burden.
-In a live environment, an instance of this web app would be deployed within an organisation.
-As an example, an employee in a Fintech startup submits a 'Bug' to flag that Excel is crashing frequently.
-A technical staff member is assigned the Ticket and works to resolve.
-Say the same employee thinks a new feature in an existing internal application would greatly increase their productivity, they can submit a 'Feature Request' which can be tracked and edited until resolution.
+TrackIt was developed to provide organisations of all types an intuitive, lightweight system to log, track and resolve issues without the admin burden.
+In a live environment, this application would be deployed within an organisation.
+For example, a non-technical employee (Submitter) submits a 'Bug' to flag an internal software issue.
+A technical staff member (Assignee) is then assigned the Ticket and works to resolve.
+Or say an employee has a time-saving idea for a new software feature, they can submit a 'Feature Request' which is then assigned and tracked through to implementation.
 As proof of concept, the site itself was used track bugs and features during development.

 ## Contents